manupanand-freelance-developer/aws-devops/minikube/Readme.md

-# 🌍  Elasticsearch, Logstash, and Kibana Infrastructure Deployment
+# 🌍 Minikube Development Infrastructure Deployment

 This repository contains infrastructure as code (IaC) configurations using **Terraform**.
 The setup is environment-specific, with variables and backend configurations maintained per environment (e.g., `env-dev`).